QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

 }
 ```

-The first line in the function retrieves the real type of the expression, so that we can keep the rest of the implementation unchanged.
+The first line in the function retrieves the real type of the expression so we can keep the rest of the implementation unchanged.

 ```cpp
 PYBIND11_PLUGIN(cppprocess)